superfluidity/osm-light-ui/README.md

 This project focuses on the implementation of a web GUI to interact with the Northbound API of OSM lightweigth build.

-The project is based on RDCL 3D, a web framework for the design of NFV services and components.
+The project is based on ([RDCL 3D](https://github.com/superfluidity/RDCL3D)), a web framework for the design of NFV services and components.
 The framework allows editing, validating, visualizing the descriptors of services and components both textually and graphically.